R3dnael/azure_ad_authentication/README.md

 ### to do
-* change static link and variables for dynamic usage
+* change static link and variables for dynamic usage (partially done)

 * security and error handeling
     * only set session variable if succeeded authorisation

-* Logout of azure ad feature
+* Logout of azure ad feature ( done)